DamingoNdiwa/hydrological-model-selection-bayes/README.md

 straightforward ingestion into the main scripts.
 Note that the data contains missing values on some days.

-## Gaussian shell `gaussian_shell/`
+## Gaussian shells `gaussian_shells/`

-This folder has scripts for the Gaussian shell examples.
+This folder contains scripts for the Gaussian shell examples.

 1. First, run the scripts `gaussian_shell.py`, `study_one.py`, `study_one20.py`,
    `study_one30.py` in any order and finally `study_one_postprocess.py`.